arunasurya/bisqtransifex/translatordocumentation.md

 - bisq-website, which involves translating Bisq pages that are most relevant for users
 - Bisq Subtitles, where translators produce subtitles for some of the Bisq videos

-The Bisq app is currently available in English, German, Spanish, French, Portuguese (Brazil and Portugal), Russian, Chinese (Mandarin), Japanese, Thai, Vietnamese and Persian.
-These are core languages where translator activity is compensated.

 ## Communication
 - Daily: #transifex channel on Keybase.
 We have switched from Slack to Keybase.
 Major announcements will still be made on both channels but daily interactions take place primarily on Keybase.